Funding Application Open Dates for Summer 2018

-** Application materials submitted after 9:00 am on Friday, May 20, 2016 will not be considered.**
+** Application materials submitted after the deadline will not be considered.**

-The total cost of the 100-hour TEFL program is $1650 tuition + $50 application/technology fee.
-SGPP will cover half the tuition cost ($825).
-Recipients will be responsible for the $50 application/technology fee and $825 tuition.
+The total cost of the 100-hour TEFL program is $995 tuition + $50 application/technology fee.
+SGPP will provide a payment of $800 directly to the TEFL Summer Certificate Program.
+Recipients will be responsible for the remaining $245 tuition/application fee.
 SGPP will notify funding recipients, and then they will need to formally apply to the program and pay their portion.
 After they have paid their portion, SGPP will pay the remaining $800 directly to TEFL.

 TEFL Certification Overview